 This Plan is a high-level strategy which does not recommend specific facility types for implementation.
 For the purposes of establishing planning-level cost estimates and typical sections, the Design Guidelines were used to inform the possible facility type for each priority project based on the traffic speed and volume, and road context.
-More detailed study of the facility type that is appropriate for each project should occur before implementation.
+The typical sections represent one possible configuration for one representative segment of the project, and more detailed study of the facility type that is appropriate for each project should occur before implementation.
+Timing of implementation for each project is subject to funding and discussions between relevant agencies.